Good afternoon, friends, music lovers, thrill seekers, conversation.

 That's exactly right.

-I think these people have the gang mentality.
+I think that the Zagawi's replacement, I think these people have the gang mentality.

 I don't care what culture they come from.

-And I told the screener, I said I have a feeling that personally this man must feel really shaken about it.
+And I told the screener, I said, I have a feeling that personally this man must feel really shaken about it.

-And that's my opinion, Russia.
+And that's my opinion, Rush.

-I mean, they they may have a little bit more regimented organization than that, but you're right in this sense.
+I mean, they may have a little bit more regimented organization than that, but you're right in this sense.

-Al Qaeda doesn't appoint leaders.
+Al-Qaeda doesn't appoint leaders.

-Zarkawi who appointed Bin Laden?
+Zarkawi, who appointed Bin Laden?

 Nobody.